railwayapp/docs/src/docs/deploy/dockerfiles.md

 If you want to use a custom Dockerfile named something other than `Dockerfile`, you can use the `RAILWAY_DOCKERFILE_PATH` environment variable to specify the path to the file.

-For example, if your Dockerfile was called `Dockerfile.origin`, you'd specify it like this.
+For example, if your Dockerfile was called `Dockerfile.origin`, you'd specify it like this:
 ```
 RAILWAY_DOCKERFILE_PATH = Dockerfile.origin
 ```